Home / Dog Products

 8 Scooping Tips

-Here a few helpful tips to make your poop scooping chores a little bit easier:
+Here are a few helpful tips to make your poop-scooping chores a little bit easier:

-1. Try to avoid scooping after it’s rained or early in the morning when there has been dew.
+1. Avoid scooping after it’s rained or early in the morning when there has been dew.
 It just makes things way messier than they have to be.

-2. If you’re scooping into a bag, like a grocery bag, it’s a good idea to double-bag if it’ll be heavy, wet, or if there’s snow on the ground so the bottom doesn’t fall out.
+2. If you’re scooping into a bag, like a grocery bag, it’s a good idea to double-bag if it’ll be heavy or wet or if there’s snow on the ground so the bottom doesn’t fall out.

 4. If your dog’s waste goes out with the trash, do your scooping right before trash collection day so it’s not smelling things up for as long.

-5. Have some extra old shoes that you can put on in case you make a misstep.
+5. Have some extra old shoes you can wear in case you make a misstep.

 6. Try to scoop on a weekly or bi-weekly basis.
 Leaving waste out can become a health risk.

-7. Follow a grid pattern to make sure you cover the entire area most efficiently.
+7. Follow a grid pattern to ensure you cover the entire area most efficiently.

 8. Make sure to wash your hands when you’re done (even if you think you kept them clean).